EdwinVW/inhouse-event-workshop/README.md

 ---

-### Stretch Goal 1
+### Stretch Goals

-> This assignment is for people that have finished all the other assignments within the timespan of te workshop.
+These stretch goals are for people that have finished all the other assignments within the timespan of te workshop.
+You can choose a stretch goal randomly.
+You don't have to do the in any particular order.

+#### Stretch goal 1

 **Goal:** change the message-broker used in assignment 3 from Redis to RabbitMQ.